It can be intimidating if you’re starting road cycling.

 - Neoprene Gloves.
 Similar to those gloves used for scuba diving, they’re fully waterproof and best used for very harsh and wet conditions.
 Do take note that they aren’t breathable and you might get sweaty palms if you’re riding anything more than 1.5 hours.

 - Deep Winter Gloves.
-These gloves are bulkier than your standard gloves as they have a waterproof outer and fleeced inner layers.
+These gloves are bulkier than your standard gloves as they have waterproof outer and fleece inner layers.
 They can be used from anything below 8c/46F to sub-freezing temperatures.

 Geek Tip : Always wear gloves during the summer.

-Cycling socks are one of the most talked topics when it comes to cycling fashion.
+Cycling socks are one of the most talked-about topics when it comes to cycling fashion.

-There are many opinions when it comes to the sock length.
+There are many opinions when it comes to sock length.

 Too short (below the ankle) and you’ll look like a triathlete.
 Too long (below the knee) and you’ll look like you’re wearing compression socks or playing soccer.